 Now, this is all the info for the DIY approach, but we highly recommend professional help.
 Use a wool pad with some effective polish.
 There are many on the market from Menzerna Power Gloss to Optimum Hyper Compound.

 Once more, use the pad with some super-finish polish compound.

 If the light is hit with some force, it had micro-fractures all through the lens that was well below the surface and obviously couldn’t be corrected.
 When you finish, it will have probably 70-80 percent of the new look.
 Headlights will be almost like new.

 One crucial thing to remember is that the headlights typically get to this point after they’ve lost their UV protection.
 It depends on the model and the year.
 Once you polish it out, you’ll need to give it a light polish now and then to prevent the haziness from returning.
 You can do this easy maintenance by yourself.

 On the other hand, if you don’t have time, or you have some questions, we are always at your disposal.
-There are headlight witch prefer certain types of polish, also if you do n’t feel safe with rotary buffer don’t do it.
+There are headlights witch prefer certain types of polish, also if you don’t feel safe with rotary buffer don’t do it.
 It’s not just about getting the right work; it’s always about safety for us.